bennychen/rudp/README.md

 **Create**

 creates a RUDP object

 - sendDelay: after how long we should send messages

 - expiredTime: after how long messages in history should be cleared

 **Send**

-sends a new package out
+sends a new message out

 **Recv**

-receives package and returns the size of the new package if 0 returned, there is no new package if -1 returned, it's a corrupted connection
+receives message and returns the size of the new message

+if 0 returned, there is no new mesasge

+if -1 returned, it's a corrupted connection

 **Update**